-You are strongly encouraged to contact the Operations Office prior to dropping or withdrawing from any classes.
+The student is strongly encouraged to contact the Operations Office prior to dropping or withdrawing from any classes.
 The Operations Office staff can help clarify any questions about withdrawing from courses.

-The requirements for Title IV program funds when you withdraw are separate from any refund policy that GLBBS may have.
-Therefore, you may still owe funds to GLBBS to cover unpaid institutional charges.
-GLBBS may also charge you for any Title IV program funds that the school was required to return.
+The requirements for Title IV program funds when a student withdraws are separate from any refund policy that GLBBS may have.
+Therefore, the student may still owe funds to GLBBS to cover unpaid institutional charges.
+GLBBS may also charge the student for any Title IV program funds that the school was required to return.
 Please contact GLBBS Operations Office with questions.

 Students must notify the Operations Office if they are withdrawing from any course.
-The date used in the R2T4 calculation is the date in which you have completed the Official Withdrawal Request form or the date you ceased attendance from all courses, whichever is earlier.
-This would be the date you attended your last remaining course if you dropped courses on multiple occasions.
+The date used in the R2T4 calculation is the date on which the student has completed the Official Withdrawal Request form or the date the student ceased attendance from all courses, whichever is earlier.
+This would be the date the student attended their last remaining course if they dropped courses on multiple occasions.

-Students who are receiving any type of financial aid and who are considering withdrawing from one or more classes should review the Satisfactory Academic Progress policy.
-Receiving financial aid for days you will not complete can impact your future eligibility of institutional, state, federal, and some third-party awards.
+Students who are receiving any type of financial aid and who are considering withdrawing from one or more classes should review the Satisfactory Academic Progress policy found on the GLBBS website at https://glbbs.edu/withdrawal-policy.
+Receiving financial aid for days the student will not complete can impact their future eligibility of institutional, state, federal, and some third-party awards.